Help Center

 To gain more insight, you may label each app on a scale from "Very Productive" to "Very Distracting," which will change your Focus Score® and provide a better picture of how the apps you use hurt or enhance your Focus.

-How To Edit Your App Ratings
+How To Edit Your App Ratings on iOS

 If you would like to edit your App Ratings, follow these steps: